HappyHouse-SSAFY5/Backend_Spring/README.md

 - Spring as the application framework
 - Mybatis as the JAVA persistence framework
-- Apache and Tomcat as the WAS(Web Application Server), HTTP request-response handler
+- Apache Tomcat as the WAS(Web Application Server), HTTP request-response handler